boomland/VoiceFilter-by-Megatron3000ultraSkill/README.md

 + as Reference Audio and Clean Audio we used background noise
 + as Noisy Audio we used background noise with target speaker voice

-For this purpose, we made use of [VOICES](https://iqtlabs.github.io/voices/Lab41-SRI-VOiCES_README/) dataset.
+For this purpose, we made use of [VOICES](https://iqtlabs.github.io/voices/Lab41-SRI-VOiCES_README/) dataset, which contains audio samples of clean speech from [Librispeech dataset](https://www.openslr.org/12) played with different background noise.

 We generated spectrograms for target and mixed audio samples by: